attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 Input: 1 -> 2 -> 3 -> 4 -> 5 -> 6 -> 7 -> null
 Output: 4
 Time Complexity: O(n), You should loop on the linked list only once.
 You shouldn't  count the number of nodes to find the middle.

+# Day 2
+Given the head of a Singly LinkedList, write a method to check if the LinkedList is a palindrome or not.
+Your algorithm should use constant space and the input LinkedList should be in the original form once the algorithm is finished.
+The algorithm should have O(N) time complexity where ‘N’ is the number of nodes in the LinkedList.
+Input: 2 -> 4 -> 6 -> 4 -> 2 -> null
+Output: true
+Input: 2 -> 4 -> 6 -> 4 -> 2 -> 2 -> null
+Output: false

+# Day 3

+Given the head of a LinkedList and a number ‘k’, reverse every ‘k’ sized sub-list starting from the head.
+If, in the end, you are left with a sub-list with less than ‘k’ elements, reverse it too.